openhouse/photo-filter/DEVELOPMENT_PLAN.md

 ## Pending Tasks and Priorities

-1. **High Priority**
+### 1. High Priority

 - **Interactive Album Navigation**:

   - Implement a UI component to display and select albums from the Photos library.
   - Modify the backend to fetch and serve album-specific data.

 - **Enhanced Sorting and Filtering**:

   - Develop sorting and filtering mechanisms based on photo attributes.
   - Update the frontend to allow users to apply these filters interactively.

 - **Symlinked Photo Export**:

   - Implement functionality to create symlinks of filtered photos in a user-defined export directory.
   - Ensure the symlinks point to the original images in the Photos library without copying files.
   - Handle potential issues with iCloud Photo Library and ensure symlinks work correctly.

 - **Export Directory Structure**:

   - Automate the creation of export directories following the `exports/yyyy-mm-dd/named_export/` format.
   - Provide a UI for users to name their exports.

 - **Enhanced Error Handling**:
   - Improve error messages and handling throughout the application.
   - Provide informative feedback to the user in case of failures.

-2. **Medium Priority**
+### 2. Medium Priority

 - **Responsive Design**:

   - Update the frontend to be fully responsive and mobile-friendly.
   - Use media queries and flexible layouts.

 - **Caching and Performance**:
   - Implement caching mechanisms for photo metadata to reduce load times.
   - Optimize queries and data processing for large datasets.

-3. **Low Priority**
+### 3. Low Priority

 - **Advanced Filtering Options**:

   - Include additional filters like location, camera model, and EXIF data.
   - Allow sorting by other subjective evaluation attributes from Apple's enhanced attributes.

 - **User Preferences**:

   - Save user settings and preferences for queries and interface configurations.

 - **Internationalization (i18n)**:
   - Prepare the application for localization and support multiple languages.

 ## Next Steps

+- **Implement Interactive Sorting and Filtering**:

+  - Allow users to sort photos by aesthetic score, date, etc.
+  - Update the frontend to include sorting/filtering UI components.

+- **Symlinked Photo Export**:

+  - Develop functionality to export selected photos as symlinks.
+  - Ensure compatibility with Photoshop's Photomerge.

+- **Enhance Documentation**:

+  - Keep `ISSUES.md` updated with any new issues.
+  - Continue refining `project-guidelines.md` as the project evolves.

 - **Backend Enhancements**:

-  - Modify `photo-controller.js` to handle album-specific queries and dynamic filtering.
   - Implement functions to create symlinks in the specified export directory.
   - Ensure compatibility with the Photos library structure and handle any symlink limitations.